 Prehistory: Ivan A. Kablukov

-Ivan Alekseyevich Kablukov (1857-1942) graduated from Moscow University in 1880 and worked with Ostwald in Leipzig for some period starting from 1889.
-His findings related to ‘anomalous conductivity’ of electrolyte solutions resulted in his 1981 Doctoral thesis.
+Ivan Alekseyevich Kablukov (1857-1942) graduated from Moscow University in 1880 and worked with Arrhenius and Ostwald in Leipzig for some period starting from 1889.
+His findings related to ‘anomalous conductivity’ of electrolyte solutions resulted in his 1891 Doctoral thesis (HCl solutions in ether and isoamyl alcohol).
 He was an active supporter of Arrhenius and Ostwald in their development of the concept of electrolytic dissociation (aggressively attacked by Mendeleev).

 Kablukov’s text “In memoriam D.I.
 Mendeleeff” in Acta Physicochim.
 URSS.
 1934.
 V. 1.
 P. 3-11 avoids the discussion of these contradictions and mostly accents the “periodic law”.
 The account of Mendeleev’s contribution to the solution studies is limited to his consideration of water-alcohol mixtures.